The A66/A171 Cargo Fleet Junction is located approximately two kilometres to the east of Middlesbrough town centre, as shown on the plan below:

 Construction programme and temporary traffic management

 Following a competitive tender process, contractor A E Yates Ltd has been appointed to deliver the scheme on behalf of the council.
-Completion of the scheme is set for late spring 2020.
+Completion of the scheme is currently set for late summer 2020, although this date is subject to change due to the impact of the COVID-19 pandemic.

 The section of Cargo Fleet Lane between the A66 and South Bank Road will remain closed whilst works are underway, with traffic diverted via South Bank Road and Middlesbrough Road.
 A secondary diversion is in operation via A1085 Longlands Road and the A172 Longlands Spur Road to cater for traffic movements between Cargo Fleet Lane and the A66 (west).